 Long-term inflammation can have the effect of removing calcium from the bones, weakening and shrinking them.
-According to one web site, "Inflammation-mediated bone loss is a problem of major clinical and economic significance; it occurs in various diseases such as periodontal disease, osteo- and rheumatoid arthritis and some forms of osteoporosis."
+According to one web site, "Inflammation-mediated bone loss ... occurs in various diseases such as periodontal disease, osteo- and rheumatoid arthritis and some forms of osteoporosis."

 In dentistry it is recognised that bone loss caused by gum inflammation can eventually lead to teeth falling out.
 Also inflammation and the resulting loss of bone can cause dental implants to fall out.

-Another cause of loss of bone strength that could be of interest to coccydynia sufferers is the use of corticosteroids.
-It is known that these drugs can cause loss of bone in sufferers from inflammatory bowel disease (IBD), who have to take these drugs daily.
-I don't know whether the injections of corticosteroids given to relieve coccyx pain could also cause bone loss.
-Possibly these drugs will not have any serious effect on the coccyx because they are usually given no more frequently than once every three months.
+It is known that corticosteroids can cause loss of bone in sufferers from inflammatory bowel disease (IBD), who have to take these drugs daily.
+It is not clear whether occasional injections of corticosteroids given to relieve coccyx pain could also cause bone loss.

 Author: Jon Miles